notatestuser/chainline-contracts-kt/README.md

 * Install Maven
 * Clone this repository and run `make`

-Compiled contract classes may be found in `target/classes`.

 Compiled contract avm files may be found in the root directory of the project.